carsayao/robochat/log.md

 However, I'm still trying to see if we can seed the generated text from user input.
 So far, Text.make_sentence_with_start() looks promising, but it seems that the word must be from a word the transcript begins a sentence with.

 ### todo
-see if we can seed the bot
+see if we can seed the bot.
+can we assign a BEGIN to each word in the json model?